v-pbartley/openhack-mc4h/Challenge-08/Readme.md

 + Recognize and address some of the more common issues with integrating Azure and Dynamics

 ## Prerequisites
-+ Successful completion of Challenge 1
++ Successful completion of Challenge-01
-+ Successful completion of Challenge 5
++ Successful completion of Challenge-05
-+ Successful completion of Challenge 6
++ Successful completion of Challenge-06
-+ Successful completion of Challenge 7
++ Successful completion of Challenge-07

 ---